tsquares/MHA-Heros/README.md

 * special ability names with description, effective range of the move, and overall usage type (i.e. offensive, defensive, etc.)

 Quirk
-* a super power that has a name, power type, and description of the power.
+* a super power that has a name, power type, and description of the power

 Quote
-* a quote from a user that has an upbote count and can be favorited
+* a quote from a user that has an upvote count and can be favorited

 ### User to Domain Object Relationships
 User to SuperMove